Menu

 Everest Base Camp

+The fabled starting point for summit expeditions.
+At 5,364 meters, EBC provides breathtaking views of the surrounding peaks and the Khumbu Glacier.
 Besides being the start of summit attempts, EBC is also home to seasonal tent cities that spring up during climbing seasons.
-In spring, it becomes a bustling global village with climbers from over 30 countries.
+It transforms into a vibrant international village in the spring, with climbers from more than 30 nations.

 Sagarmatha National Park

+This place is a UNESCO World Heritage Site where rare species such as the Himalayan monal, snow leopard, and red panda find their home.
+Trekkers, botanists, and bird watchers will rejoice here amidst the deep valleys, alpine forests, and glacial rivers.
 Founded in 1976, this park was inducted as a UNESCO World Heritage Site in 1979.
 It is home to 200 bird species and over 1,000 plant species.
 Despite the high altitude, its rich biodiversity flourishes.

 Gokyo Lakes